navtech-io/Simpleflow/README.md

     let birthday = $date(y:1980, m: 1, d: 1 )
     ```
 **Complex Types:**
 Object type can be defined using JSON format.
-It does not support nested object, but in order to set nested object, you can set to a variable and use it.
+It does not support nested object syntax, but in order to set nested object, you can set to a variable and use it.
 ```csharp
 let address = {city: 'ny'}
 let member =  {name: 'alex', address: address }